goodekat/LIME-diagnostics-paper/README.md

 **`data`**

-Contains the data used to generate the paper:
+Contains the data used to generate the manuscript:

   - `bullet-test.csv.zip` and `bullet-test.csv.zip` contain the data
-    used for the bullet examples in the paper.
+    used for the bullet examples in the manuscript.
 Additional information about these files is included below under the heading “Additional Information on Bullet Data”.
-  - `example-signatures.csv.zip` contains signature data from two matching bullet lands that is used to generate a figure in the paper.
+  - `example-signatures.csv.zip` contains signature data from two matching bullet lands that is used to generate a figure in the manuscript.
   - `raw` contains the raw versions of the data files (from Heike and CSAFE) that the above datasets are derived from.